 Year 2 builds on and expands your portfolio of skills and knowledge, introducing further elements such as layout, online writing and shorthand, while increasing the proportion of work drawing on the real world.
-You will also analyse print and online media and will have the opportunity to pursue a research project.
-During your second year, you have the opportunity of spending time abroad at one of our partner universities, such as Carlos III in Madrid, Spain, or California State University in the United States.
+You will also analyse print and online media, and will have the opportunity to pursue a research project.
+During Year 2, you have the chance to spend time abroad at one of our partner universities, such as Carlos III in Madrid, Spain, or California State University, USA.

 Year 3 includes core modules that enable you to put your learning into practice through work placements in the industry, as well as the opportunity to produce the campus newspaper, The River.
 Other modules aim to deepen your understanding of the role and responsibilities of the contemporary journalist, further preparing you for the workplace.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

 This two semester-long module introduces students to the background of the ‘online revolution' and its implications for the role of the journalist and the future of the industry.
 Through lectures and practical workshops students will gain understanding of the impact of the internet including social media on reporting and writing and an introduction to multimedia reporting including video.
 Assessment for this module takes the form of a portfolio (100%) of multimedia content including video, some of which is researched and created in students' own time.